 An ocean in good health, a major challenge for the future of humanity

 The preservation of the ocean and its living resources is now a major challenge for the planet.
 This shared resource and the ecosystemic services that it provides to humanity (climate regulation, oxygen production, food security, etc.) require rapid and coordinated climate actions on the part of states.
 The setting up of adequate international legal frameworks to ensure the protection and sustainable exploitation of the ocean is also a priority.
-The place of civil society is crucial in taking up these challenges in international bodies and negotiations on the climate, biodiversity and the high sea.
+The place of civil society is crucial in taking up these challenges in international bodies and negotiations on the climate, biodiversity, the high sea and plastic pollution.

 - 30 % of CO2 emitted by human activities is absorbed by the ocean

 - 500 000 à plus de 10 millions to more than 10 million different species are believed to live in the ocean, of which only 280,000 have been listed

 - 64 % of the ocean surface is represented by the high sea and only 1% is protected

 - 52 % of the most remarkable threatened corals exist in France

 Understanding marine ecosystems to better protect the ocean